treeverse/lakeFS/design/open/uncomitted-gc.md

     2. Objects that were uploaded to a physical address issued by the API and were not linked before the token expired will eventually be deleted by the GC job.

-#### CopyObject
+#### S3 Gateway CopyObject

 1. Copy object in the same branch will work the same - creating a new staging entry using the existing entry information.
 2. For objects that are not part of the branch, use the underlying adapter copy operation.
-3. "Move/Rename" operation will need to use the new version of CopyObject instead of StageObject.

-With the above changes, bucket data is partitioned by repositories, branches and finally a bounded partition.
-This allows running the GC process at branch level, reduces the data scan size and allows parallelization.
+#### Move/RenameObject
+Clients working through the S3 Gateway can use the CopyObject + DeleteObject to perform a Rename or Move operation.
+For clients using the OpenAPI this could have been done using StageObject + DeleteObject.
+To continue support of this operation, introduce a new API to rename an object which will be scoped to a single branch.

 #### PrepareUncommittedForGC

 A new API which will create meta-ranges and ranges using the given branch uncommitted data.
 These files will be saved in a designated path used by the GC client to list branch's uncommitted objects.
-For the purpose of this document we'll call this the `GC commit` (feel free to suggest a better term :) )
+For the purpose of this document we'll call this the `BranchUncommittedMetarange`

-#### Reading data from lakeFS

-Reading data from lakeFS will be similar to the current GC process - using the SSTable reader to quickly list branch objects.
-The above-mentioned API will enable doing so for all branch objects (committed and uncommitted).

 ### GC Flows